rjjrbatarao/XLink/README.md

 # XLink
-Xlink firmware is a voucher and coinslot vendo terminal unit for tplink EAP 110/225.
+Xlink firmware is a voucher and coinslot vendo terminal unit for TPLink EAP 110/225.

 ## Requirements
 - tplink eap 110 or 225